cyberbotics/webots-doc/guide/preferences.md

 the Camera device images.
 The methods are sorted from the most efficient one to the least efficient one.

+- The `Main 3D View Anti-Aliasing` option allows you to enable Multisample Anti-Aliasing on the 3D Scene in Webots.
+This option can lead to reduced performance, but it improves graphical fidelity significantly.
+It is disabled by default on systems that do not meet our minimum requirements.
+Note that this option does not apply to any `Camera` rendering, this is managed by a separate setting in the same tab of the preferences dialog.

 - The `Disable shadows` option allows you to disable completely the shadows in the 3D view and in the Camera rendering, whatever the values of the *Light.castShadows* fields.